hugebawu/fabric-net-server/sdk-advance/README.md

 To furthermore develop fabric java app, I have revised the paths in the config files of e2e_cli, and put it in sdk-advance/src/main/resources.

+pay attention to:

+the $PROJECT path in the start-channel.sh

+and

+the MAIN_HOME path in the wiz